bloomberg/bde-tools/doc/setwafenv.rst

 - ``BDE_WAF_UFID``

-  The :ref:`ufid` to use.
+  The :ref:`bde_repo-ufid` to use.

 - ``BDE_WAF_UPLID``

-  The uplid determined by bde_setewafenv.
+  The UPLID determined by bde_setewafenv.
 Note that waf will still generate a uplid based on the current platform and the compiler being used.
 If the generated uplid does not match BDE_WAF_UPLID, then waf will print a warning message and proceed to use 'BDE_WAF_UPLID' as the uplid.

 - ``BDE_WAF_BUILD_DIR``

-  The subdirectory under the source root in which build artifacts will be generated.
+  The path in which build artifacts will be generated.
 This will be set to the expanded value of ``"$BDE_WAF_UPLID-$BDE_WAF_UFID``, so that build directory is unique for each build configuration.

 - ``WAFLOCK``